quentinprieels/TFE25-462-rnfoc-ofdm/README.md

   of the individual RFNoC blocks, along with their testbenches, and additional modules required to build the blocks.
 There is one subdirectory for every block (or module, or transport adapter).
-This is also where to define IP that is required to build the modules (e.g., Vivado-generated IP).
+This is also where to define IP that is required to build the modules (e.g., Vivado generated IP).
-  Note that this is an "include directory" for gateware, which is why the module name ('ofdm') is included in the path.
+  Note that this is an "include directory" for gateware, which is why the module name (*'ofdm'*) is included in the path.
 When installing this OOT module, these files get copied to the installation path's RFNoC package dir (e.g., `/usr/share/uhd/rfnoc/fpga/ofdm`) so the image builder can find all the source files when compiling bitfiles that use multiple OOT modules.